-GRAD202 3D LEVEL DESIGN (3 Cr) (2:2)
+3D LEVEL DESIGN (3 Cr) (2:2)

 3D Level Design introduces students to the art of the game world.
 Utilizing Autodesk 3DS Max and Unreal Tournament 3 Editor, students will learn to manipulate "in-game" assets in order to construct a fluid, seamless, and creative environment to virtually explore and interact with.
 Along with development, comes quality assurance, which is another in-depth process that we explore in this class.
-Testing our game world and making sure the characPrerequisite: GRAD163
+Testing our game world and making sure the characters inside of it can traverse terrain and obstacles with ease.

-PRINT PRODUCTION (3 Cr) (2:2)
+GRAD203 PRINT PRODUCTION (3 Cr) (2:2)